5app/dare/README.md

 #### Aliased Items and Formatting (objects)

 It's sometimes appropriate to alias a field definition, if it's to be renamed, or when using SQL Functions and operators to manipulate the response.
-E.g. Below we're using the DATE functin to format the date, and we're aliasing it so it will be returned with prop key `_date`.
+E.g. Below we're using the `DATE` function to format the `created_date`, and we're aliasing it so it will be returned with prop key `_date`.

 ```javascript
 	[